TacticalVortex/Dodge-The-Enemies-3D/README.md

 ![Screenshot 2025-02-05 211248](https://github.com/user-attachments/assets/2985e5a7-8e47-4030-a130-52bc034f189b)

-This is a 3D version of Dodge The Enemies, now with jumping and defeating enemies!
+This is a 3D version of Dodge The Enemies, now with jumping and defeating enemies to increase your score!

 godotengine.org/license